 Skunks are usually classified as a pest species due to their odor, and occasionally, rooting and digging.
-The most common complaints include the following:
+The most common complaints here in Reno and Washoe County include the following:

 - Skunk is living under deck or porch

 - Skunks are rooting and digging holes in yard

 For these 5 reasons, many people wish to have this nuisance animal trapped and removed from their Washoe County Home.
 However, trappers must take care to avoid being sprayed.

 SKUNK REMOVAL: Your best bet is to trap these animals in live cage traps, and relocate them.
 It’s actually pretty easy to do, and safer and more effective than trying to kill them.
 You may be worried about being sprayed, but it’s really easy to avoid that.
 And just so you know, there is absolutely no repellent spray (ironic!) powder, or device that’ll keep them away.
 But if you trap them and relocate them at least five miles from your property, that should solve the problem.
 You can either hire a professional to do so for you (laws may prevent you from doing it yourself anyway) and that way you don’t have to worry about getting sprayed, and if you want to try to do it yourself, I have written a full guide which you can read on how to trap skunks here.
 If one has fallen down a window well or basement, you can have a pro snare if for you, or you can put a wooden board down the window well, and it should be able to climb out.

 Skunk species vary in size from about 15.6 to 37 in (40 to 94 cm) and in weight from about 1.1 lb to 18 lb.
 They have moderately elongated bodies with relatively short, well-muscled legs and long front claws for rooting and digging.